MayHyeyeonKim/it261/README.md

 Website: https://maybemay8282.com/it261/index.php <br>
 Not Responsive
 ## Week 8 Requirements
-For Week 8, `credentials.php` is required.
+For Week 8, Week9 and Website `credentials.php` is required.
 This file should contain the following code to connect to your database:

 ```php
 <?php